everx-labs/ever-cli/README.md

     tonos-cli [--json] fee storage <addr> [--period <time>]

 Calculates storage fee for an existing account with address `<addr>` for `<time>` seconds.
-If `--period` is not specified calculates fee for 1 day (86400 seconds).
+If `--period` is not specified calculates fee for 1 year (31536000 seconds).
 Prints period and fee as a result.
 Example:

 ```json